Kidnapped California family, including baby, found dead

 Merced County Undersheriff Corey Gibson said a farmer found a phone belonging to one of the victims on a street in Dos Palos, a town 30 miles (48 kilometers) southwest of Merced, and answered it when the family called it.

-The sheriff's office said the FBI, the California Department of Justice, and other local law enforcement agencies are helping with the investigation.

 Dazio reported from Los Angeles.
-News Researcher Jennifer Farrar in New York also contributed to this report.
+News Researcher Jennifer Farrar in New York contributed to this report.

 Credit: Andrew Kuhn